maths/moodle-qtype_stack/doc/en/Authoring/CASText.md

 The question stem, i.e. the text the student actually sees, is a slightly modified form of CAS text.

-To allow a student to answer a question you must include an [interaction elements](Interaction_elements) in the question stem.
+To allow a student to answer a question you must include an [inputs](Inputs) in the question stem.
 For example, students need a box into which their answer will be put.

-To place an [interaction elements](Interaction_elements) into the question enclose the name of the [Maxima](../CAS/Maxima) variable to which the student's answer is assigned between hash symbols, e.g. `#ans1#`
+To place an [inputs](Inputs) into the question enclose the name of the [Maxima](../CAS/Maxima) variable to which the student's answer is assigned between hash symbols, e.g. `#ans1#`

-When the question is created this is replaced with the appropriate [interaction elements](Interaction_elements).
+When the question is created this is replaced with the appropriate [inputs](Inputs).
 When the student answers, this variable name is available to each [potential response trees](Potential_response_trees).

 Feedback can be included anywhere within the question stem.

-* When you create an [interaction elements](Interaction_elements) STACK automatically adds a string such as the following.  `<IEfeedback>ans1</IEfeedback>`
+* When you create an [inputs](Inputs) STACK automatically adds a string such as the following.  `<IEfeedback>ans1</IEfeedback>`
 * When you create a [potential response trees](Potential_response_trees) STACK automatically adds a string such as the following `<PRTfeedback>1</PRTfeedback>`